COSC3020/theory-vs-practice-boboestes14/README.md

   1. When the program was initialy run it could have been run on a nasa super computer and gotten lucky when finding the number.
 Then it could have been run again on a computer from 1991 leading to much slower results.
   2. The program does arbitrary things as it gets larger slowing down time.
-  3. the program could have been given a linked list, and have tried to treat it as a tree causing it to slow down enough to reach that time.
+  3. The program for the larger set could have been given a linked list, and the program for the smaller set could have been given a binary tree. this could lead to the large descrepency.

 Add your answers to this markdown file.